-Table 3.
-Measured enthalpy and transition temperature of all the tested samples in as-produced conditions and after thermal cycles simulating service temperature of pure Sn and the eutectic AI-Sn temperature, displayed a clear single peak both in melting and in solidification, with an undercooling of at least 10°C for the latter.
-For the specimen HC240, compacted above the melting temperature of pure Sn, only slight difference in melting peak is observed, while the solidification peak extends and broadens toward low temperatures.
-The broadening toward low temperatures as well as the presence of multiple thermal events in solidification characterize the above samples after thermal cycles simulating service, where maximum temperature reached is 285°C. Figure 10b summarizes the melting/solidification enthalpy derived from DSC curves in Figure 10a.
-Notwithstanding the different shape of peaks in melting/solidification, for each sample the corresponding enthalpy are almost the same.
-Moreover, a reduction of transition enthalpy with respect to the as-compacted samples is observed for all conditions after thermal cycles.
+Table 2.
+Measured enthalpy and transition temperature of all the tested samples in as-produced conditions and after thermal cycles simulating service

+In Figure 9a, the comparison is between different compaction conditions: HC220 and 1 2 HC240.
+Before thermal cycles, sample HC220, compacted just below the melting temperature of pure Sn and the eutectic Al-Sn temperature, displayed a clear single peak 3 4 both in melting and in solidification, with an undercooling of at least 10°C for the latter.
+For 5 the specimen HC240, compacted above the melting temperature of pure Sn, only slight 6 difference in melting peak is observed, while the solidification peak extends and broadens 7 toward low temperatures.
+The broadening toward low temperatures as well as the presence of multiple thermal events in solidification characterize the above samples after 8 9 thermal cycles simulating service, where maximum temperature reached is 285°C. Figure 10 9b summarizes the melting/solidification enthalpy derived from DSC curves in Figure 9a.
+Notwithstanding the different shape of peaks in melting/solidification, for each sample the 11 12 corresponding enthalpy are almost the same.
+Moreover, a reduction of transition enthalpy 13 with respect to the as-compacted samples is observed for all conditions after thermal 14 cycles.
+15 Figure 10 focuses on the effect of sintering temperature and thermal cycling on samples compacted at 240°C. Figure 10a shows that the presence of broad and/or multiple 16 solidification peaks is still observed after 100 cycles simulating service and the shape of 17 18 thermal events still depends on the sintering condition.
+Figure 10b once again shows that, 19 also in this set of samples, the enthalpy in melting and solidification corresponds for each sample.
+Further, it is clear that the sample sintered at 500°C kept relatively high enthalpy after simulated service, compared to the as-compacted sample.